z3n70/Frida-Script-Runner/README.md

 - Check ADB/USB debugging connection

 **MCP Server Issues:**
-- Update MCP server paths in `claude-bridge.py`
+- Update MCP server paths in `codex-bridge.py`
 - Ensure Ghidra/JADX servers are running and accessible
 - Check network connectivity and firewall settings

 **Docker Issues:**
 - Ensure bridge is running on host machine
-- Verify port forwarding (5000 for app, 8090 for bridge)
+- Verify port forwarding (5000 for app, 8091 for bridge)
 - Check Docker networking configuration

 ### Performance Tips

-- Use the Claude Bridge Tester to refine prompts before production use
+- Use the Codex Bridge Tester to refine prompts before production use
 - Enable MCP servers for more accurate script generation
 - Monitor ARM-specific patterns in generated scripts
 - Use 5-minute timeout for complex binary analysis requests